dohuyminh/Utility/README.md

 # Utility
-Just my own implementation of abstract datatypes in C
+Just my own implementation of abstract datatypes and data structures in C